NickGrunert/master-thesis/modules/ndsm_analysis.typ

     A threshold too high leads to rightly separated surfaces being falsely reconnected while a threshold too low, which is less problematic, leads to surfaces being split into multiple surfaces, which mostly happens on smaller surfaces.
     The threshold value thereby is absolute, as any form of percentage based threshold leads to a false bias against flat roof structures and too highly encoureages the algorithm to combine high derivative surfaces.

-    Later on afte @scoring, the algorithm may be able to dynamically determine the threshold, but for now it is set to a fixed value, which was found to be the best for the current data whilest admitting limitaions.
+    Later on after @scoring, the algorithm may be able to dynamically determine the threshold, but for now it is set to a fixed value, which was found to be the best for the current data whilest admitting limitaions.
     Also, merging based on this value may not be the best approach at all.
     There may later on be a better approach by simply testing if the merging of two surfaces leads to a higher score, which should in theory lead to the same or rather better results.
     For now however, this remains theoretical and only a possibility for future improvements.